 How to plan a zero waste camping trip?

 The most important thing you can do before you camp is to research the area you are going to.
 In Canada, we have hundreds maybe even thousands of campsites, almost all of them have websites that you can look at to plan your trip.
 You will want to know what kind of bathroom/ shower facilities they offer, do they have dishwasher stations?
 Do they have outhouses or water facilities nearby where you can fill up?

 Most car camping sites do offer some of these amenities, but if you are heading into the backcountry, most likely these will not be an option.
 No matter the kind of camping trip you are taking you going to need to do some research before you head out.
 And keep in mind backcountry camping is not an invitation to leave garbage behind, whatever you bring in, you must bring it out!
 That includes food waste and yes even soiled toilet paper - more on this later.

 One thing you absolutely need to know is what kind of waste management services they offer, recycling, composting etc. if there are none, you will need to be properly prepared, I'll go into more detail in the garbage section.

-Responsible waste management and removal is critical to camping.
-It ensures our parks and camp sites are safe for people AND animals.
-Animals can choke on plastic because they think it’s food!
+Responsible waste management and removal are critical to camping.
+It ensures our parks and campsites are safe for people AND animals.
+Animals can choke on plastic because they think it's food!
 Your safety is also of paramount importance and that means the campsite needs to be kept BARE for bear safety.
 Parks Canada has some really great resources for how to do it right.